Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 If a task has enough ambiguity that you would need to explain your reasoning twice, it usually deserves a short spec trail once.

-3. What SDDRush actually gives you
+What SDDRush gives you

 SDDRush is the small toolkit I built around this workflow.
+It handles the parts I got tired of recreating by hand.

 Quick start